Catholic Recipe: Elisen-Lebkuchen

 These medieval style spiced cookies are made with a larger percentage of ground almonds than flour, and are baked on a thin edible white wafer.
 "Elisen" is believed to be derived from the name "Elizabeth," the patron saint of medieval bakers.

-*The oblaten can be found either at bakers supply companies or fine gourmet shops.
+*The oblaten or round baking wafers can be found either at bakers supply companies or fine gourmet shops.

 Beat eggs and sugar until mixture is thick.
 Fold in almonds, candied fruits, spices and lemon rind.
 Stir well.
 Spread in mounds on wafers.
 Place on a greased baking sheet and let dry uncovered, in a warm room, overnight.
 Bake in a preheated 300 degree oven about 30 minutes, or until golden brown.
 Cool completely and brush cookies with icing.